stanfordpython/python-labs/lab4-functionalprogramming.md

 There is another utility in the `functools` module called `reduce`.
 This function is well-explained by the [official documentation](https://docs.python.org/3.4/library/functools.html#functools.reduce):

 > `functools.reduce(function, iterable[, initializer])`
 >> Apply `function` of two arguments cumulatively to the items of `iterable`, from left to right, so as to reduce the iterable to a single value.
-For example, `functools.reduce(lambda x, y: x+y, [1, 2, 3, 4, 5])` calculates `((((1+2)+3)+4)+5)`.
+For example, `functools.reduce(lambda x, y: x + y, [1, 2, 3, 4, 5])` calculates `((((1 + 2) + 3) + 4) + 5)`.
 The left argument, `x`, is the accumulated value and the right argument, `y`, is the update value from the sequence.
 If the optional `initializer` is present, it is placed before the items of the sequence in the calculation, and serves as a default when the iterable is empty.
 If `initializer` is not given and `iterable` contains only one item, the first item is returned.

 Use the `reduce` function to find the least common multiple of a arbitrary list of arguments.
 This can be accomplished in one line of Python.